improve your site's ranking with SEO-Friendly images

-Image file types commonly used for the web are:
+Image file format (or type) commonly used for the web are:

 You can use any image file type you want and still be able to optimize the image for search engines.
 However, you should pay attention to image quality and file size before using it in your article.